Luke-ebbis/rosalind-exercises/README.md

   run the binary.
 * perl because it was popular in the past.
-* lisp because it is fundamental to rust and r programming. run the binary.
+* lisp because it is fundamental to rust and r programming.
+  Run the binary for each code.
-* Haskell, to get a better understanding of functional programming. run with ghc.
+* Haskell, to get a better understanding of functional programming.
+  Run with ghc.

 # Programmes